www.RogerWendell.com

 and Henry David Thoreau

-Edward Abbey was born in the town of Indiana, Pennsylvania on January 29, 1927.
-He died on March 14, 1989 from surgery complications at age 62.
 Edward Abbey TV Spacer Henry David Thoreau Henry David Thoreau was born on July 12, 1817 in the village of Concord, Massachusetts.
 He died from Tuberculoses on May 6, 1862 at the age of 44.

-Neither Edward Abbey or Henry David Thoreau would have wanted to be anyone's hero.
+Anarchism Quote by Edward Abbey Neither Edward Abbey or Henry David Thoreau would have wanted to be anyone's hero.
 Although I, myself, could consider them both heroes I mostly just admire what they wrote and stood for.
 Why?
 Despite personal faults and idiosyncrasies, they both excelled at speaking their minds regardless public ridicule and government pressure (Thoreau was jailed for failing to pay war taxes and the FBI spied on Abbey for nearly two decades).

-Equally important, both were passionate protectors of wilderness and Nature - commodities definitely in short supply throughout our so-called modern world.
-How could anyone devote even part of a career, let alone nearly all of it, to nature advocacy and things not of man?
+Equally important, both were passionate protectors of wilderness and Nature - commodities definitely in short supply throughout our so-called "modern" world.
+How could anyone devote even part of a career, let alone nearly all of it, to Nature advocacy and things not of man?
 Well, these two writers did it, and they did it well.

 Admittedly, Thoreau and Abbey weren't the only ones who did good things for Nature, there were many others who did so too.
 It's just that these two caught my imagination from a very early age so I created this page as a kind of "quick reference" to parts of their work that captivated me most.
 I'm not an "expert" on either Abbey or Thoreau, what's here are just bits and pieces that I've picked up over the years like any reader.
 Luckily, unlike most readers, I got to meet Abbey, privately, to conduct some business for a local environmental group.
 Unfortunately, in the case of Thoreau I was born about a dozen decades too late...